Freedom of movement: Palestine

 Palestinians queue to pass through a checkpoint between neighborhoods in the city of Hebron.

-The restriction of the movement of Israelis and Palestinians in Israel and the West Bank by Israel and the Palestinian National Authority is one issue in the Israel–Palestine conflict.
+The restriction of the movement of Israelis and Palestinians in Israel and the West Bank by Israel and the Palestinian National Authority is an issue in the Israeli–Palestinian conflict.
 In the mid-1990s, with the implementation of the Oslo Accords and the division of the West Bank into three separate administrative divisions, Israeli freedom of movement was limited by law.
 Israel says that the regime of restrictions is necessary to protect Israelis both in Israel proper and in the West Bank.

 Checkpoints exist throughout and at entrances and exits to the West Bank that limit the movement of non-Israelis on the basis of nationality, age, and sex among other criteria.
 While many such checkpoints are static, many are random, or move around frequently.
 Full closures of the West Bank to any entrance or exit are frequent, generally taking place on Jewish Holidays.

 Residents of Gaza are only allowed to travel to the West Bank in exceptional humanitarian cases, particularly urgent medical cases, but not including marriage.
 It is possible to travel from the West Bank to Gaza only if the person pledges to permanently relocating to Gaza.
 Gazan residents are only admitted to Israel in exceptional humanitarian cases.
 Since 2008, they are not allowed to live or stay in Israel because of marriage with an Israeli.
 Israelis who want to visit their partner in Gaza need permits for a few months, and Israelis can visit their first‐degree relatives in Gaza only in exceptional humanitarian cases.